You can use InfraNodus to extract keyword suggestions from Google and to know what else people search for when they use a certain search query.

 Google Adwords suggestions are the keywords that Google Ads shows as related keywords using their Keyword research tool.

-Google keyword suggestions are the automatic suggestions that are shown on the SERP page when you search for a certain query:
+Google keyword suggestions are the automatic suggestions that are shown on the search engine results page when you search for a certain query:

 Our system will automatically import these related keywords for any search query and visualize them as a graph.